 SMO 3: International Standards on Auditing

-In 2004, the NBAA, as the auditing standard-setter in Tanzania, adopted ISA without modifications and since then has implemented a process to adopt all subsequent revisions to ISA without modifications and including effective date.
+In 2004, the NBAA, as the authorized auditing standard-setter in Tanzania, adopted ISA without modifications and since then has implemented a process to adopt all subsequent revisions to ISA without modifications and including effective date.
 Accordingly, the NBAA focuses its efforts on supporting its members’ implementation of the standards.

 SMO 4: Code of Ethics for Professional Accountants

 The Auditors and Accountants (Registration) Act No. 33 of 1972 permits the NBAA to set ethical requirements for professional accountants.
 The NBAA reports that it has adopted the IESBA Code of Ethics without modifications and any revisions to the Code are automatically adopted.
 Accordingly, the NBAA indicates that the 2018 International Code of Ethics is applicable.